aeris170/Crosshair-Overlay/README.md

 ## Usage

 - Launch the jar file.
-If it is your first time running, run in with Administrator rights.
-This is needed for custom file icons.
-Works only on Windows.
+(For custom file icons, launch with su or with Administrator rights)
 - Play with the sliders and choosers to adjust the crosshair to your liking.

 ## Features: